markcastle/ResilientHttpClient/README.md

 1. Place the `ResilientHttpClient.Core.dll` in your `Assets/Plugins` folder.
 2. No additional dependencies are required.

+**📖 Unity Developers:** See the comprehensive [Unity Integration Guide](UNITY_GUIDE.md) for:
+- Proper singleton patterns to avoid socket exhaustion
+- Platform-specific considerations (iOS, Android, WebGL)
+- Common scenarios and anti-patterns to avoid
+- Testing and troubleshooting tips

 ---

 ## 🛠️ Building from Source